wssun/PromptCS/README.md

 ### Train with DeepSpeed
 We set the Zero Redundancy Optimizer (ZeRO) to ZeRO-3 and enable the offloading of optimizer computation to CPU.
-However, the experimental results that can be obtained using deepspeed to train promptCS or finetune LLMs is unvalidated.
+However, the experimental results obtained by using DeepSpeed to train PromptCS or fine-tune LLMs have not been validated.

     cd PromptCS-DeepSpeed
     deepspeed --num_gpus=2 run.py